Mohamed Amissi

 Mohamed Amissi (born 3 August 2000) is a professional footballer who plays as a winger.
-Born in Belgium, he represents the Burundi national team.
+Born in Belgium, he plays for the Burundi national team.

 Club career

 On 13 August 2019, Amissi signed a two-year contract with an option for one further season with Heracles Almelo.

 On 31 January 2022, Amissi moved to Roda on a 1.5-year contract.
 On 18 January 2023, Amissi's contract with Roda was terminated by mutual consent.

+On 23 January 2023, Portugal's Liga 3 side União de Leiria announced the signing of Amissi on a two-and-a-half-year contract.
+On 6 August 2023, after making just 5 appearances for the club, Leiria announced that Amissi's contract had been terminated by mutual agreement.
+Later that month, he moved to Egypt to play for Baladiyat El Mahalla, followed by Modern Sport a year later.

 International career

 He made his Burundi national team debut on 11 June 2019 in a friendly against Algeria, as a 58th-minute substitute for Hussein Shabani.
 He had not played on the senior level in club football at that point.

 Amissi played for the national team in the 2019 Africa Cup of Nations, the first continental tournament in their history.